 Risk of Scams

 In the Dominican Republic, the risk of being scammed depends a lot on the precautions you take.
-When withdrawing money from your account use a ATM thats located in a safe location like your resort.
+When withdrawing money from your account use a ATM that’s located in a safe location like your resort.
 If withdrawing outside of the hotel, beware of strangers near the ATM or trying to distract you.

 The Dominican Republic has one of the highest rates of traffic fatalities in the world.
 Traffic accidents are common, especially during vacations such as Christmas and Easter.
-Drivers often do not follow traffic rules, change from one lane to another and rarely give a signal.
+Drivers often do not follow traffic rules, change from one lane to another, and rarely give a signal.
 Many cars are in poor condition, headlights and rear-view mirrors do not work.
 Drunk driving is common.
 Road quality varies, although highways connecting cities and tourist areas are good.

-- Avoid driving when visting the Island
+- Avoid driving when visiting the Island

 - Hire a local company for your airport transfers